 “That really doesn’t fit you.”
 My girlfriend at the time was a tall model from Baltimore.

 “No, maybe it never did.”
-It as an M.
+It was a size L.

 “What are you talking about?”
 Laura was about my height without the extra weight.